slaclab/rogue/docs/src/interfaces/stream/connecting.rst

    myMaster >> mySlave

+   # A helper function can also be used
+   pyrogue.streamConnect(myMaster,mySlave)

 A similiar line of code is used to connect a master and slave in c++:

 .. code-block:: c

    *myMaster >> mySlave

+   // A helper function can also be used rogueStreamConnect(myMaster,mySlave)

 The above command examples attaches the primary slave to the master.